Anob1st/UndergradLife/README.md

 The classes, assignments, late nights, struggles ,mistakes, self learning and small happy moments...

-All these will be memories oneday  :(
+All these will probably be memories oneday  :(

 But the dedication, sacrifices will worth it